radiantearth/stac-spec/json-spec/json-spec.md

 composites over several hours, and mosaics can use data from months or even years to make a coherent capture.

 **links** are used primarily to represent relationships with other entities, relying on the [rel](https://www.w3schools.com/tags/att_link_rel.asp) attribute on links to describe relationships.
+Link objects require an 'href' to provide the actual link - relative and absolute links are both allowed.
+And they also require a 'rel' field, which describes the relationship of the link.
+This can be filled with any string, and best practices are emerging and will be defined in the future.
 Implementors are advised to be liberal with the links section, to describe things like the catalog an item is in, related items, parent or child items (modeled in different ways, like an 'acquisition' or derived data).
 The 'self' link is required, to represent the location that the `Item` can be found online.
 This is particularly useful when in a download package that includes `Item` metadata, so that the downstream user can know where the data has come from.
-Relative and absolute links are both allowed in the 'href' field.

 **thumbnail** is a special required `link` that is a downsampled image of the core asset, for direct display online in a web page or interactive search application.
 Even assets that are less easily translated in to a visual image should provide some visual representation,